Kanishka-1102/VedaBot/README.md

 Customizable Prompt: Tailored prompt to ensure user-friendly and accurate advice.
 Source Referencing: Provides references for responses to ensure transparency.

+install python 3 in your system and then setup environment first

+virtual Environmnet
+python -m venv venv
+source venv/bin/activate   # for Linux/Mac
+venv\Scripts\activate      # for Windows

 steps to  run it in your local device
 1. git clone https://github.com/Kanishka-1102/Chatbot